 On-policy and off-policy are terminologies in reinforcement learning [5].
-Roughly speaking, on-policy and off-policy algorithms are both data-driven but different in the way of collecting data.
-In an on-policy algorithm, a value function of a policy α is evaluated with data collected by itself.
+They are different in the way of collecting data.
+In an on-policy algorithm, a value function of a policy α is evaluated with data collected by it.
 This corresponds to FBSDE (8), where the forward SDE is driven by α and the solution to the backward SDE is related to v^{α} too.
-However, in an off-policy algorithm, the value function v^{α} is generally evaluated with data collected by a different policy, called the behavior policy α^b usually.
-The advantage of off-policy algorithms is the high data efficient.
+However, in an off-policy algorithm, v^{α} is generally evaluated with data collected by a different policy, called the behavior policy α^b usually.
+The advantage of offpolicy algorithms is the high data efficiency.
 If we adopt the on-policy subroutine Algorithm 2 in GPI, then the current policy α generally changes during the iteration.
 Therefore, we have to resample data at the beginning of each iteration, i.e., solving a new forward SDE in our case.
-On the other hand, if we adopt the off-policy technique, then we can evaluate the value function of the new policy with pre-collected data.
-This in turn improves the data efficiency.
-Also, we expect that the variance effect would be reduced because all data are collected by the same policy.